 What is a spot contract?

 A spot contract is an agreement that enables you to buy and sell an asset at the current market rate, known as the spot price.
-Spot contracts are most commonly associated with commodities, currencies and bonds, but are also available on a range of markets, such as cryptocurrencies and even property.
+Spot contracts are most commonly associated with commodities, currencies and bonds, but are also available on a range of markets, such as property.

 Most spot contracts are settled physically, resulting in the delivery of the asset in question, which usually takes place within one business day.
 However, forex trades can take approximately two days.
 For example, if you bought a spot contract on Brent crude oil, you’d pay the most recent market price and take ownership of the underlying oil but delivery would occur the next day.